-A 2:2 degree or above in a relevant subject area though all applications will be reviewed on an individual basis.
+A 2:1 degree or above in a relevant subject area though all applications will be reviewed on an individual basis

 Our Applied Sport Psychology degree develops and utilises the applied skills and techniques required to be a practitioner in sport and/or exercise psychology.
-The programme provides opportunities to experience the practical nature of what a sport and exercise psychologist does (subject to BPS accreditation) as well as enhance knowledge and understanding of contemporary research in the field of sport and exercise psychology.
+The programme provides opportunities to experience the practical nature of what a sport and exercise psychologist does as well as enhance knowledge and understanding of contemporary research in the field of sport and exercise psychology.

 One of the standout features is the applied professional practice module.
 This module enables the student to engage in a work based learning environment to practice, develop and reflect upon the application of the appropriate skillset, and it’s development, within sport and exercise psychology.
 This feature will also be attractive to students who are already in employment as it allows them to combine work and study sport psychology.